cudoventures/cudos-noded-packager/public-testnet-seed-update.md

 NB This change and this document only applies to the Cudos Public Testnet.

-NB This change does not apply to custom configurations, including clustered validators and their seeds and sentries.
+NB This change does affect custom configurations, including clustered validators and their seeds and sentries, however, they will need a custom update.
+If any assistance is required, please raise a Discord ticket.

 ## What is changing